Courses

 Fall, Spring.

-SPAN2205 Perspectives on Latin America in Spanish
+SPAN 2235 Perspectives on Spain in Spanish

-SPAN3020 Spanish Language Across the Curriculum (LAC)
+SPAN 3020 Spanish Language Across the Curriculum (LAC)

 This 1-credit optional course aims to expand the students' vocabulary, and advance their speaking and reading skills as well as enhance their knowledge and deepen their cultural understanding by supplementing non-language courses throughout the University.